 Carnegie Mellon University

-Associate Vice Chancellor for Health Affairs and Chief Strategy and Information Officer
+Associate Vice Chancellor for Health Affairs, Chief Strategy Officer

 Division on Engineering and Physical Sciences